puranjaymohan/AVRLIB/README.md

 ## Functions Provided by LCD API
 ### 1. lcd_init()
 This functions initilizes the LCD and sets up all the registers.
 It has to be called before using any other lcd api function.
-It takes no parameters and also doesn't return anything.
+It takes mode as the parameter and doesn't return anything. mode = 0 --> 8 bit mode. mode = 1 --.
+4 bit mode.

-Parameters - __Void__
+Parameters - __unsigned int__ mode

 Returns - __Void__